AlayaNetwork/alaya-devdocs/website/docs/Alaya_Account.md

 Now you must be clear of the relationship between the account, private key (the master key in the figure), public key and address above.

 Let's talk about how the public key and private key are generated in detail.
-The most commonly used asymmetric encryption are: [RSA](https://baike.baidu.com/item/RSA), [Elgamal](https://baike.baidu.com/item/Elgamal), backpack algorithm, Rabin , DH, [ECC](https://baike.baidu.com/item/elliptic curve encryption) (elliptic curve encryption algorithm), etc. Like Ethereum, Alaya also uses ECC asymmetric encryption algorithm.
+The most commonly used asymmetric encryption are: [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)), [Elgamal](https://en.wikipedia.org/wiki/ElGamal_encryption), backpack algorithm, Rabin , DH, [ECC](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) (elliptic curve encryption algorithm), etc. Like Ethereum, Alaya also uses ECC asymmetric encryption algorithm.
 Based on the elliptic curve theory, the keys can be faster in creation, smaller in size, and more effective in performance.